Stomach sleeping has both benefits and drawbacks, so it’s a matter of weighing the two before deciding to sleep like this.

 Is sleeping on your stomach good for your lungs?

 Yes, stomach sleeping can be good for your lungs.
-Sleeping on your stomach can help your lungs by allowing them to work with less stress2.
-This sleeping position may also prevent collapsed lung, which is when the air sacs can’t inflate or may have fluid in them.2
+Sleeping on your stomach can help your lungs by allowing them to work with less stress.2

 Is sleeping on your stomach bad for you?

-Sleeping on your stomach can strain your neck and back, leading to pain when morning rolls arounds.
-After a while, you may struggle to fall asleep at all due to pressure buildup.
-This is also a difficult position for pregnant women because there’s more weight in the belly, which puts added stress on the spine.
+Sleeping on your stomach can strain your neck and back, possibly leading to pain when morning rolls around.
+This can also be a difficult position for pregnant women because there’s more weight in the belly, which puts added stress on the spine.

 Is it okay to sleep on your stomach while pregnant?